Try Our FREE Content Analysis Software and Find Out Where You Stand Against the CompetitionGet started

 Skim through your old articles and check if there’s anything that’s no longer applicable or needs refreshing.
 This is great for content in late December or January as you can create Important Updates to Know About X in 2014…15…16.

-It really doesn’t matter which social network your prefer, but with Twitter’s character limit, its hard to stuff multiple thoughts and ideas into one tweet.
-I recommend attending twitter chats or listening to webinars, let the twitterverse tell you what they are interested in and see if any particular points stand out.
+It really doesn’t matter which social network your prefer, but with platforms like Twitter, a character limit makes it hard to stuff multiple thoughts and ideas into one tweet.
+I recommend attending live chats or listening to webinars, and let your audience tell you what they’re interested in and see if any particular points stand out.

 Neil Patel recently talked about measuring content marketing success through analytics.
 He briefly mentioned the pitfalls of placing too much importance on vanity metrics.
 What he mentioned in a sentence or two can easily become an entire article: X Metrics You Should Be Ignoring or Are You Vain?
 Vanity Metrics that Boost Your Ego.